analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/nanodac_console/nanodac_console.rst

 ======================

 This section briefs on the usage of firmware.
-This also explains the steps to compile and build the application using mbed, make based build and STM32CubeIDE builds.
+This also explains the steps to compile and build the application using STM32CubeIDE builds.

 The software execution sequence for the nanodac+ Firmware Example is shown below.
 This is a blocking application as it waits for user input over serial interface (UART).
 The input is scanned and processed through 'adi console libraries'.
 The menu functionality is executed from nanodac_conole_app.c file.
 The application layer talks with No-OS layer for device registers and data access.
 The No-OS layer interfaces with Platform Drivers layer for accessing low level peripherals.
-As name suggests, this layer is platform dependent. nanodac+ firmware uses Mbed libraries within Platform Drivers layer.
-And for the STM32 platform it uses underlying STM32 HAL libraries.
+As name suggests, this layer is platform dependent. nanodac+ firmware uses underlying STM32 HAL libraries.

    .. image:: /source/projects/nanodac_console/nanodac_software_sequence.jpg
       :width: 700

 ..
 Project Build Section:

-.. include:: /source/build/project_build.rst
+.. include:: /source/build/project_build_stm32.rst

 ===========
 Quick Start
 ===========

-If you have some familiarity with the Mbed or STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:
+If you have some familiarity with the STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:

 * Connect the nanodac+ EVAL-board to the SDP-K1 controller board.